 Key clauses in collaboration agreements

-Business collaborations may take the form of a joint venture or a more loose arrangement.
 If the collaboration involves significant investment of time and resource by either or both parties as opposed to a looser arrangement to work together for mutual benefit, key issues are likely to include :

 - exit – is there an agreed target which would trigger the collaboration concluding?
-Can either party exit unilaterally? is there an intended plan, if the collaboration is a joint venture, to sell the joint venture business?
+Can either party exit unilaterally?
+Is there an intended plan, if the collaboration is a joint venture, to sell the joint venture business?

 Each situation is different.
 The above are just a small number of examples.
-If you need a collaboration agreement drafted or reviews or need advice on the best structure for a business collaboration, our lawyers are experienced in this area.
+If you need a collaboration agreement drafted or reviewed or need advice on the best structure for a business collaboration, our lawyers are experienced in this area.

-Our solicitors approach is practical, experienced and cost-effective.
 Please do get in contact.